MateuszMozwillo/fireworks-golang/README.md

-Tested on unix and linux terminal may not work on windows
+Tested on macos and linux terminal may not work on windows